 No blueprint.
 Lots of ideas.
-From petrol to electric, here's how we did it.

-Follow the Electric Kombi project in stages
+The Electric Kombi project in stages

 The Electric Kombi took several months to convert from a combustion engine to a sharp new electric motor.
 We didn't have a blueprint but that didn't phase contractor and graduate Andy Naughton, or the students like Max den Exter who helped him out along the way.